-As I was searching for tips and best practices to support training our paraprofessionals, I found many helpful resources!
-These materials were often in print and ready to go to support our staff.
+As I was searching for tips and best practices to support training our paraprofessionals, I found so many helpful resources.
+These materials were often ready to be printed and used to support staff, however…

-One key ingredient I wasn’t able to find in all of this training was how to BEGIN sifting through these print resources to begin forming a program that works.
+One key ingredient I wasn’t able to find in all of this training was how to BEGIN.
+Where do you start sifting through these print resources to begin forming a program that works?

 - Safety Procedures